Matt1479/Angular-Udemy/readme.md

       name: accountName,
       status: accountStatus,
     });
-    // #3 instantiate it using Angular
+    // #3 use the service
     this.loggingService.logStatusChange(accountStatus);
   }
 }